vimodev/2IMA15CG/README.md

 - - [ ] <algorithm for subproblem 2>
 - [ ] Implement an algorithm to solve the main problem
 - [ ] Generate additional test instances
-- [ ] Reach first place in the leaderboard